 - A. When the Agency proposes to suspend for more than 14 days, reduce in grade or pay or remove an employee, the employee against whom such an action is proposed is entitled to: - 1.
-At least 30 calendar days advance written notice stating the specific reasons

-- 2. A reasonable time, but not less than 15 calendar days, to answer verbally and/or in writing and to furnish affidavits and other documentary evidence in support of the answer. - 3.
-Be represented by a representative of the employee's choice: - The Agency may disallow as an employee's representative an individual whose activities as a representative would cause a conflict of interest or position; and - b.
+At least 30 calendar days advance written notice stating the specific reasons for the proposed action and informing the employee of the employee's right to the material upon which the proposal is based and which is relied on to support the reasons in the notice of proposal. - 2.
+A reasonable time, but not less than 15 calendar days, to answer verbally and/or in writing and to furnish affidavits and other documentary evidence in support of the answer. - 3.
+Be represented by a representative of the employee's choice: - a.
+The Agency may disallow as an employee's representative an individual whose activities as a representative would cause a conflict of interest or position; and - b.
 The rights of the Union under this Agreement will not be construed to preclude an employee from being represented by an attorney or other representative. - 4.
 A written decision and the specific reasons therefore at the earliest practicable date, ordinarily no later than 20 calendar days following the employee's response.
-The decision will inform the employee of the employee's right to grieve or appeal. - B. When an employee chooses to make a verbal reply, the reply will be heard by the deciding official or designee. - C. The final decision in any action covered by this Section must be made by the deciding official or designee.
+The decision will inform the employee of the employee's right to grieve or appeal.

+- B. When an employee chooses to make a verbal reply, the reply will be heard by the deciding official or designee. - C. The final decision in any action covered by this Section must be made by the deciding official or designee.
 The final decision letter will specify the reasons for the decision and will be issued at the earliest practicable date after receipt of the employee's verbal reply and/or written reply or after the date that such reply would have been due. - D. The Agency will prepare a summary of any verbal reply.
 The employee will be provided a copy of the summary. - E. In arriving at their decision, the deciding official will consider only the reasons specified in the notice of proposed action and will consider any reply of the employee or the employee's representative.
 The deciding official will deliver the notice of final decision, including the effective date of the action to the employee.
 Normally, the effective date will be at least five work days after the date the decision is issued.
 The Agency will provide the final decision electronically to the extent possible.
 The Agency will copy the employee's representative.